ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

    In this case, network user provides TA and PD as a package with no UA attached.
 The process of TEEP in this case is as follow.

    1. Network user requests for confidential computing resource to the network M/OC.

    2. TAM in M/OC orchestrates confidential computing device to undertake the request.

    3. TAM requests remote attestation to the TEEP Agent, TEEP Agent then response the evidence to TAM.
-The TAM works as the relying party and forward the attestation result to network user.
+The TAM works as the relying party as in RATs architecture.

-   4. Network user transfers this package to TAM, and the TAM transfers this package to TEEP agent.

-   5. Network user establishes secure channel with TEEP agent (via TAM) and transfers decryption key to TEEP agent.
+   4. Network user establishes secure channel with TEEP Agent and transfers TA and PD to TEEP Agent.

-   6. TEEP Agent decrypts this package and deploys TA and PD.
+   5. TEEP Agent decrypts this package and deploys TA and PD.

     +-------------+--------------------------------------------------+